microsoft/Data-Science-For-Beginners/3-Data-Visualization/09-visualization-quantities/README.md

 What do you notice immediately?
 There seems to be at least one outlier - that's quite a wingspan!
 A 2300 centimeter wingspan equals 23 meters - are there Pterodactyls roaming Minnesota?
 Let's investigate.

-While you could  do a quick sort in Excel to find those outliers, which are probably typos.
-Let's continue the visualization process by working from within the plot.
+While you could  do a quick sort in Excel to find those outliers, which are probably typoscontinue the visualization process by working from within the plot.

 Add labels to the x-axis to show what kind of birds are in question: